boykoc/boykoc.github.io/_posts/2017-09-06-that-time-i-wrote-a-query-with-chained-ruby-methods-weighing-in-at-41-lines-and-2844-chars.markdown

 ---
 First things first, **I REFACTORED THIS NASTY MESS!** And this is focused on how I got into the mess and some of the first things I did to addressed it.

 In my opinion Ruby is great and Rails is amazing.
 They make me a happy programmer and pretty productive.
-However, they let you get into trouble if you're not careful.
-Actually, this isn't really the fault of the language at all.
-It does what I tell it to.
-This is what happens if you don't slow down and look for ways to keep your code clean.
-Luckily I've had some time to go back and fix this.
-I've already started trying to hold myself to a few rules i.e. more classes are better then fewer, keep methods short - when I hit 10 lines really think about how to break it out, and a few others.
+But I find keeping some solid rules in mind when coding is always good.
+I've started trying to hold myself to things like *"more classes are better then fewer"* and *"keep methods short"* - when I hit 10 lines really think about how to break it out.

 ## How did I get to writing a huge query like 41 lines?

 Well actually it's part of a 61 line `index` action in a controller.
 Which by the way, uses some `Model` methods to help trim it down (writing that made me laugh at myself because of how huge it still is).

 Anyway, this controller and action started much smaller.
-It was a standard index action that evolved quickly.
+It was a standard `index` action that evolved quickly.
 It started with a standard query to get some data and we launched it.
-The users asked for some filters, so I quickly added some filtering by getting the params, making sure they exist, and setting a default if they don't and we pushed.
-The user then asked for the data to be grouped by date then the ability to filter and group some 'one-off categories' which I added with Ruby then used JS on the frontend to show and hide things, and they wanted to fast.
+The users asked for some filters, so I quickly added some filtering by getting the params, making sure they exist, and setting a default if they don't and we pushed (this alone added 5 lines).

+The user then asked for the data to be grouped by date then the ability to filter and group some "one-off categories" which I added with Ruby then used JS on the frontend to show and hide things, and they wanted to fast.

 So I started making the changes right there in the controller action and ruby let me chain things like crazy, so I did.
 I love ruby...It's so easy to get stuff done...even if it's dirty.

 ## What I ended up with